 A Dirty Word

-Kate Moross always pays her interns and has little time for those who don't.
-Alex Hacillo and Lauren Maccabee visited Studio Moross to discuss her stance
+Kate Moross always pays interns and has little time for those who don't.
+Alex Hacillo and Lauren Maccabee visited Studio Moross to discuss their stance

 Words by Alex Hacillo

 Photography by Lauren Maccabee

 Kate Moross’ advice to prospective interns is simple: “Fuck your CV.
 No one cares about your CV”.
 As founder of Studio Moross, they runs an operation cranking out a dazzling array of projects for the likes of One Direction and Sam Smith.
 They don’t care about your qualifications or where you come from, just about what you’ve done and what you can do.
 “I would never want anyone not to apply here because they thought they didn’t have a good enough mark on their degree … it doesn’t make any difference to me”.